ScratchAddons/website-v2/content/docs/faq.md

 ### I have more questions!

-If you have more questions that need answers, you can create a post on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or send a message [on our Discord server](https://discord.gg/R5NBqwMjNc).
+If you have more questions that need answers, you can create a post on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or send a message [on our support Discord server](https://discord.gg/R5NBqwMjNc).
 We will answer as best we can!